philimon-reset/grubOn/README.md

 ## Configure Google Maps

-- Follow the instructions at https://mapsplatform.google.com/ to obtain a Google Maps API key and configure it in your project.
+- Follow the instructions at https://mapsplatform.google.com/ to obtain a Google Maps API key.
+- Specify your API key in the application through an env file named GOOGLE_API_KEY

 ## Running the Project